 International Women's Breakfast

-women4women network is organising regular International Women's Breakfasts in Dun Laoghaire-Rathdown.
+women4women network and Southside Partnership Women's Programme are organising regular International Women's Breakfasts in Dun Laoghaire-Rathdown.
 Women from different nationalities and cultures will meet to celebrate, to learn and to share information and food.
 These breakfasts are attracting many women in the county since summer 2011.
-They are organised every 4 – 6 weeks by the women4women network.
+They are organised every 4 – 6 weeks.
 Each breakfast is a feast of food from different countries as the women bring their own dish from their country of original.
 This is also a good opportunity to get to know women from the different areas in the county.

 For more information on the dates of the Women's International Breakfast look up the NEWS section of this website